Kinesiology

 KINES 376: Fitness Assessment and Exercise Prescription

 This course presents the fundamental principles of exercise testing and prescription for both healthy and special needs individuals.
 Students explore techniques for assessing fitness and prescribing exercise using a variety of ergometers for improvement of health fitness parameters.
 Students also utilize case studies and laboratory experiences.
 Topics include health/medical histories, submaximal graded exercise testing, and assessment of strength, flexibility, pulmonary functions, and body composition.
 Offered annually.
-Also counts toward management studies concentration.
+Also counts toward business and management studies concentration.

 Prerequisites: senior kinesiology major; BIO 143, BIO 243 and KINES 375.